 Doctor Byers sat writing in a notebook.
 That took almost a minute, so Jason used the time to finish his orange juice.

 “Do you have a lot of friends?”

 “Yeah, I guess I do.
 I think I’m a friendly kind of guy, and I like almost everybody I’ve met at school.
-I like to talk, Mom calls me a motor mouth, and I like to listen too.”
+I like to talk, Mom calls me a motor mouth, but I like to listen, too.”

 “How many friends do you have at school?”